picuron/3005-project/docs/Report.md

 # Appendix I

-Availibility on Dec 18th For presentation
+Availibility on Dec 20th For presentation
 * 11:00 am - 11:20 am
 * 12:00 pm - 12:20 pm
 * 12:40 pm - 1:00 pm

+If none of these time works, we are flexible.
+Can essentially do anytime EXCEPT 1:30-2 and 3-3:30.